g30r93g/gb-address-sampler/readme.md

 2. Change into the `cli-demo` directory: `cd ./cli-demo`
 3. Install dependencies: `npm install`
 4. Run the demo: `npm run start`

+## Future Work

+- Request postcodes to sample within
+- Approximate the population density of each built-up area, then sample based on the population density of each built-up area

 ## License